LLNL/ATS/CONTRIBUTING.md

 issues.
 Contact our team at dawson6@llnl.gov with any questions.
 Please also refer to our [Code Of Conduct](CODE_OF_CONDUCT.md).

-If you arent a developer at LLNL, you wont have permission to push new branches to the repository.
+If you are not a developer at LLNL, you wont have permission to push new branches to the repository.
 First, you should create a fork.
 This will create your copy of the ATS repository and ensure you can push your changes up to GitHub and create PRs.